apache/royale-docs/component-sets/jewel/jewel-radiobutton.md

 layout: docpage
 title: Jewel RadioButton
-description: The Jewel RadioButton control lets the user make a single choice within a set of mutually exclusive choices.
+description: The Jewel RadioButton control lets the user choose one of a set of options.

 ---